Schermafbeelding 2026 06 02 om 14 04 17 © Anja Wiesmann

 Paula Almiron

-She obtained a Master’s degree in ISAC, Brussels (2019).
+She holds a Master in Choreography from ISAC, Brussels (2019).
 Previously, she studied a BFA in Theatre at the National University of the Arts (2007) and the dance program Arte XXI (2008), both in Buenos Aires.
-She recently graduated from a formation on Fascia & Somato-Psycho-Pedagogy (2024, Body Mind Academy).
+She graduated from a formation on Fascia & Somato-Psycho-Pedagogy (2024, Body Mind Academy).

-Since 2019, she has been working around the notion of water choreographies’.
 Her works Always Coming Hole (2021) and The River and The Devil (2025) emerged in relation to a desertifying group of bodies of water from the Bolivian Andean plateau.
-In this frame, she’s currently investigating blood-choreographies and liquid writing.

 She collaborates with Wouter De Raeve in the project I Build My Language With Rocks, in the Northern Quarter in Brussels.
 They coordinated M33, a space devoted to the local movements of the neighborhood, and they curated Swamp Sacrifices, a program around the relation between the swamp of Brussels and the notion of non-productivity.